mengxd/webcar/README.md

 # Web Car Project

-Usage: Browse http://<raspberrypi3> on a client device to get access to the toy car.
+Usage: Visit the web server hosted on the raspberry pi 3 from a client device to get access to the toy car.

 ## Topology
 Client: